Ivywild Welsh Springer Spaniels

 ivywild

 Welcome to Ivywild Welsh Springer Spaniels!
 We are proud to share our dogs, history, breeding philosophy, and information about Welsh Springer Spaniels in general.
 My first Welsh Springer Spaniel came into my life in 1982.
-I've loved them ever since.
-The Welsh Springer Spaniel is a wonderful, loving companion, and can make a "forever friend".
+I have loved them ever since!
+The Welsh Springer Spaniel is a wonderful, loving companion, and can make a forever friend.
 They truly want to be part of the family!
-We think they're pretty special.
+We think they are pretty special. - Faye

 ~